signalfx/gdi-specification/specification/profiling.md

 Call stacks MUST be ingested as [OpenTelemetry Logs](https://github.com/open-telemetry/opentelemetry-specification/tree/main/specification/logs).
 The logs containing profiling data MUST be sent via OTLP/gRPC.

-By default, the agent MUST send logs to the value in the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
-If this variable is not set, then the agent must default back to the gRPC/OTLP default (`https://localhost:4317`).
+By default, the instrumentation library MUST send logs to the value in the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
+If this variable is not set, then the instrumentation library must default back to the gRPC/OTLP default (`https://localhost:4317`).

-The agent must allow the destination for profiling logs to be overridden with the environment variable `SPLUNK_PROFILER_LOGS_ENDPOINT`.
+The instrumentation library must allow the destination for profiling logs to be overridden with the environment variable `SPLUNK_PROFILER_LOGS_ENDPOINT`.

-Agents SHOULD reuse persistent gRPC/OTLP connections from other components (traces, metrics).
+Instrumentation libraries SHOULD reuse persistent gRPC/OTLP connections from other components (traces, metrics).

 ## ResourceLogs